akshayas603/akshayas603-Emotion-Detection-Project1/README.md

 Download the pre-trained emotion model:

-The model is a Mini-XCEPTION model trained on the FER2013 dataset.
-Download it using:

-wget https://github.com/oarriaga/face_classification/raw/master/trained_models/emotion_models/fer2013_mini_XCEPTION.102-0.66.hdf5 -O emotion_model.h5 Upload video or image files to analyze the emotion.
+The model is a Mini-XCEPTION model trained on the FER2013 dataset will be downloaded if needed then  Upload video or image files to analyze the emotion.
 Supported file types:

 Audio: .mp3, .wav